optipulsproject/optcontrol-onespot/README.md

 ### Reproducing (local build)

+Prebuilt [optipuilsproject](https://hub.docker.com/orgs/optipulsproject) images can be used to reproduce the results provided docker is installed on your system.

 Once the depencdencies are satisfied, reproducing of the results is as simple as running `make` in the root of the project:
 ```
 git clone https://gitlab.hrz.tu-chemnitz.de/numapde/Publications/optimal-control-spot-welding